 Travel Insurance for Bomb Cyclones

-For those who purchase travel insurance prior to a known peril, such as a named storm like Ulmer, there may be benefits in the event that a bomb cyclone threatens your travel plans.
+For those who purchase travel insurance prior to a known peril, there may be benefits in the event that a bomb cyclone threatens your travel plans.
 Some examples of benefits that may apply in the event of severe weather:

 Delays & Missed Connections:

 Many policies may cover travelers when airlines are forced to delay service due to weather, including bomb cyclones.
 For some plans, if a delay lasts longer than 6 hours, reimbursement for necessities like food and temporary lodging may be available.

 In the event that a bomb cyclone as forced your airline to cancel the flight altogether, comprehensive plans may cover up to 100% of your insured trip’s cost.
 If before departure a bomb cyclone, or other severe weather, causes damage to your home and you must cancel your trip to deal with repairs, comprehensive travel insurance benefits may help.